mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 If you are passing a custom field component to your pickers, you need to create a new one that is using the accessible DOM structure.
 This new component will need to use the `PickersSectionList` component instead of an `<input />` HTML element.

-You can have a look at the [custom PickersTextField](/x/react-date-pickers/custom-field/#using-custom-pickerstextfield) to have a concrete example.
+You can have a look at the [Using a custom input](/x/react-date-pickers/custom-field/#using-a-custom-input) to have a concrete example.

 :::info
 If your custom field was used to create a Joy UI design component,